BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 Once a result set has been returned that is empty or smaller than the `numRecords` requested, the `requestId` will become invalid, since this event signals that there are no more pages of data associated with the original filter set.

+##### BMDE Version Filter Attribute ####

+The filter attribute `bmdeVersion` is used to specify a set of fields to be return to the client.
+It's value can be a recognized BMDE version as returned by the api/metadata/bmde_versions query: the client can use either the explicit version name, or the shorthand if applicable.

+Alternatively, `bmdeVersion` can be 'default' which will return the fields normally associated with the collection you are querying.

+Finally, `bmdeVersion` can be set to 'custom' to retreive a subset of the fields normaly returned as 'default' fields.
+The specific fields must then be specified as a String vector in the fiter attribute 'fields'.